Synaps3Protocol/protocol-core-v1/README.md

 ![image](https://github.com/user-attachments/assets/a567d283-90cc-4b71-8f0b-83ee207dab07)

-### Operational Layer
+### Level 4: Operational Layer
-The topmost layer comprises **Finance**, **Apps**, and **Distribution Network**, which interact directly with the validated framework.
-- **Finance** handles agreements, settlements, and economic interactions.
+- **Finance**: Handles agreements, settlements, and economic interactions.
-- **Apps** provide user-facing interfaces.
+- **Apps**: Provides user-facing interfaces to interact with the system.
-- **Distribution Network** ensures the secure distribution of assets to authorized parties.
+- **Distribution Network**: Ensures the secure distribution of assets to authorized parties.

-### Rights and Policies
+### Level 3: Rights and Policies
-Beneath the operational layer:
-- **Rights** manages access, custody, and usage of assets, ensuring compliance with validated distributors and governance rules.
+- **Rights**: Manages access, custody, and usage of assets, ensuring they align with validated distributors and governance rules.
-- **Policies** define the terms, conditions, and operational frameworks governing assets and their distribution.
+- **Policies**: Defines the terms, conditions, and operational frameworks governing assets and their distribution.

-### Assets and Distribution Management
+### Level 2: Assets and Distribution Management
-- **Syndication** oversees the network of distributors, validating and authorizing them as custodians of assets.
+- **Syndication**: Oversees the network of distributors, validating and authorizing them as custodians of assets.
-- **Assets** manage the registration and validation of resources entering the system, ensuring proper control and compliance with system policies.
+- **Assets**: Manages the registration and validation of resources entering the system, ensuring compliance with governance policies.

-### Foundational Governance
+### Level 1: Foundational Governance
-At the base, **Economics**, **Governance**, and **Access Control** govern and sustain the entire protocol.
-- **Economics** ensures financial stability through treasury management, tokens, and tollgates.
+- **Economics**: Ensures financial stability through treasury management, tokens, and tollgates.
-- **Governance** establishes rules and strategic decisions.
+- **Governance**: Establishes the rules and strategic decisions for the entire protocol.
-- **Access Control** enforces these rules by managing permissions and roles across all layers.
+- **Access Control**: Enforces governance rules by managing permissions and roles across all layers.

+---

 ## Join the Fun
 Found a bug?
 Got a cool idea?
 Open a pull request or start a discussion on GitHub.
 We’d love to build this together!